 My child would love to come to a week of your camp but we just couldn't afford it ...

 There are a few suggestions we can make that might help out:

 - Do you have childcare vouchers with your job?
 You can use these to pay for our courses.
 Information on this is emailed when you register for an event.

 - Consider one of our single-day courses if you live close to our day venues.
 We've added these for this reason - to provide a high-quality experience without being overly expensive.

 - Would it help if you made smaller regular payments every month?
 Some parents setup regular payments to make it easier to budget.

 - Send us a message asking to be put on our last-minute waiting list and email us again 7 days before an event start.
-We can often offer substantial discounts for unfilled places but can only do this a week before the event commences.
+We can often offer discounts for unfilled places but can only do this a couple of days to a week (maximum) before the event commences.

 - Give us a call in the office.
 We may be limited in what we can do with subsidised places but if you explain your situation we may be able to offer a small discount even if all of our officially subsidised places are taken.

 - If you call us we might also be able to put you in touch with other organisations that are setup to help in these situations.
 There are organisations we work with who have helped provide greatly subsidised places to young people at Tech Camp who couldn't otherwise afford to come.

 - Join our mailing list from our 'Contact' page - very year we run one-off shorter/cheaper courses from time to time and we always let people on our mailing list know about these first.
 We also often tell people about other events that others run that are low-cost or free that you might want to consider.